 On completion of this course, the student will be able to:

-- Explain what public services are and critically appreciate their similarities/differences from commercial services.
+- Explain what public services are, how public services are delivered, and critically appreciate their differences to commercial services.

-- Describe the key elements of contemporary public management theory and reflect upon their implications for public service management.
+- Understand the key elements of contemporary public management theory and reflect upon their implications for public service management.

 |Graduate Attributes and Skills

 Meaningful Interpersonal Interaction

 Understand and Make Effective Use of Data and Information